aminesayagh/1-Billion-Row/readme.md

 - Total memory Allocated: 17939.17 MB.
 - System memory used: 13.31 MB.
 - Heap memory used: 4.07 MB.

+### Stage 2: Byte Parsing Solution

+#### Points considered

+- Process file on a byte level, to avoid memory allocation.
+- Handle operations of parsing on a byte level, to avoid memory allocation.
+- use a hash (FNV-1a) map key based on the station name, of key sizes of 8 bytes (intended for int32, int64 and pointers), to store the parsed data.
+- (X) - Use [8]byte to store temperature values, to avoid conversion on the parsing operation.

 ## Resume